ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

     .. grid-item-card:: :octicon:`container` Libraries supporting products

-        Library projects interfacing and wrapping any ANSYS, Inc. products require approval of the direct manager, product line, product line, and the CTO.
+        Library projects interfacing and wrapping any Ansys products require approval of the direct manager, product line, product line, and the CTO.
 No product source code is allowed.